 LeapFrog LeapBand Activity Tracker

-The LeapFrog LeapBand Activity Tracker is a healthy choice and one of the few gadgets that doesn’t require your little one to stare at a screen.
-The iPad has its place to keep the kiddos occupied and sitting still but it’s refreshing to come across a tech toy that simply demands physical activity.
-Essentially a kiddie version of a Fitbit crossed with the old-school idea of a Tamagotchi, it’s a great motivator to get little bodies moving. www.leapfrog.com/en-us/products/leapband
+The LeapFrog LeapBand is a healthy choice and one of the few gadgets that doesn't require your little one to stare at a screen.
+The YPhone has its place to keep the kiddos occupied and sitting still but it’s refreshing to come across a tech toy that simply demands physical activity.
+Essentially a kiddie version of a Fitbit crossed with the old-school idea of a Tamagotchi, it’s a great motivator to get little bodies moving.
+This device can be found on Amazon.

 Osmo Genius Kit

-The Nintendo 2DS is the perfect gift from a video-gaming dad to a video-gaming child.
-It’s compatible with all DS, 3DS and older Nintendo games via the virtual console and more durable than most of these, or an iPhone for that matter.
-Another huge thumbs-up is Nintendo’s child-friendly content that gives you peace of mind that your little one won’t come across any games with offensive content. http://www.nintendo.com/2ds/what-is-nintendo-2ds
+The Nintendo 2DS XL is the perfect gift from a video-gaming dad to a video-gaming child.
+It’s compatible with 3DS and many DS games in 2D and more durable than most of these, or an iPhone for that matter.
+Another huge thumbs-up is Nintendo’s child-friendly content that gives you peace of mind that your little one won’t come across any games with offensive content.
+This gaming console can be purchased on Takealot.

-With the next Star Wars movie coming out later this year, it’s no surprise that the Smart R2-D2 is still one of the most popular tech toys at the moment.
+Star Wars is still a hit among many of us so it’s no surprise that the Smart R2-D2 is still one of the most popular tech toys.
 The droid pairs with an iOs or Android app that then functions as a remote control.
 The Smart R2-D2 can dance, drive around, make a series of sounds and even go into guard mode.
-There is also a set of mission games that is a real lesson in programming routes and add an educational twist to this well-loved collectable droid. https://www.amazon.com/Star-Wars-Enabled-Remote-Control/dp/B01LY1JOKV
+There is also a set of mission games that is a real lesson in programming routes and add an educational twist to this well-loved collectible droid.
+This droid is available on Amazon.